Hybrid quantum-classical systems: Quasi-free Markovian dynamics: Introduction

 \section{Introduction}

-Quantum-classical hybrid systems have been studied for various reasons, ranging from computational advantages, description of mesoscopic systems\ldots, to foundational problems, such as the formulation of quantum measurements, see \cite{DamWer22,DGS00,Dio11,Dio23,ManRT23,Sergi+21} and references there in.
+Quantum-classical hybrid systems have been studied for various reasons, ranging from computational advantages, description of mesoscopic systems\ldots, to foundational problems, such as the formulation of quantum measurements, see \cite{DamWer22,DGS00,Dio11,Dio23,ManRT23,Sergi+21,Opp+23} and references there in.
 Quantum measurements can be interpreted as involving hybrid systems: a \emph{positive operator valued measure} is a channel from a quantum system to a classical one, an \emph{instrument} \cite[Sec.\ 4.1.1]{Hol01} is a channel from a quantum system to a hybrid system \cite{BarL06banach,Dio11,DamWer22,ManRT23}.
 Also the quantum measurements in continuous time can be interpreted in terms of hybrid systems; here the classical component is the monitored signal extracted from the quantum system \cite{BarL91,BarHL93,BarP96,Hol01,BarPZ98}.
+A presentation of the theory of measurements in continuous time is developed in Maassen's contribution \cite{Maa23}.

 Our aim is to study a class of possible hybrid dynamics in the ``Markov'' case (no memory); so, we need to generalize quantum dynamical semigroups on the quantum side \cite{Hol01,WisM10}, and semigroups of transition probabilities on the classical side \cite{Sato99,App09}.
 With respect to the theory of quantum measurements in continuous time, we are generalizing the notions of ``convolution semigroups of instruments'' and ``semigroups of probability operators'' \cite{Bar87,BarL89,Bar89,Bar90,BarL90,BarL91,BarHL93,BarP96,BarPZ98,Hol86,Hol89,Bar93}.